flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 form as a resource, and create a nice abstraction for it that handles things like validation and the submission lifecycle.
-If the form abstraction is written in a framework that has no communication broker (like a global state atom), then it will be very difficult to meet the common use case of using a form to filter rows in a table because there's no way for the code that renders table data to access the form's state.
+If the form abstraction is written in a framework that has no communication broker (like a global state container), then it will be very difficult to meet the common use case of using a form to filter rows in a table because there's no way for the code that renders table data to access the form inputs' values.
 You might come up with some hack like defining handlers for exporting the form's state, but doing this on an ad-hoc basis results in confusing and brittle code.

 By contrast, the presence of a communication broker can make life much easier.
 In the Clojure world, the React frameworks